jennyk0317/jennyk0317/README.md

 - 👋 Hi, I’m @jennyk0317
 - 👀 I’m interested in computer vision and wearable technologies focused on improving human health
 - 🌱 I’m currently studying Biomedical Engineering at ETH Zürich
+- 🌱 I'm currently a Visiting Student Researcher at Snyder Lab, Stanford School of Medicine
-- 💞️ I’m looking to collaborate on projects to improve postural health
+- 💞️ I’m looking to collaborate on projects in personalized health
 - 📫 Reach me at jikimji@ethz.ch

 <!---